szyminson/metsi.github.io/about.md

 ---
 layout: post
-title: "About"
+title: "Karta kursu"
-author: "Chester"
-permalink: /about/
+permalink: /karta/
 ---

 A friend of mine writes short stories.
 One sunny day, I asked if he wanted a website to showcase his works and he agreed.
 I decided to use GitHub Pages to host his site.
 That way he wouldn't have to buy a domain and a server.